mindis/snowplow.github.com/_posts/2014-01-15-getting-started-with-stream-processing-on-amazon-kinesis.md

 $ sbt "run --config ./my.conf"
 {% endhighlight %}

-Once the app has started, it will create a new stream (if one does not already exist) with the name specified in the config file.
-(This is `kinesis_exmaple` as standard.)
+Once the app has started, it will create a new stream (if one does not already exist) with the name specified in the config file (this is `kinesis_exmaple` as standard).
 You should be able to view the stream in the AWS management console:

 ![pic-of-aws-console-with-metrics-rising][pic1]